risk-first/website/menagerie/Communication-Risk.md

 ![Protocol Risk](images/generated/protocol-versioning-risk.png)

-Even when systems are talking the same protocol, there can be problems.
-When we have multiple, different systems owned by different parties, on their own upgrade cycles, we have **Protocol Versioning Risk**: the risk that either client or server could start talking in a version of the protocol that the other side hasn't learnt yet.
+Even when systems are talking the same protocol, there can be problems. <!-- tweet-end --> When we have multiple, different systems owned by different parties, on their own upgrade cycles, we have **Protocol Versioning Risk**: the risk that either client or server could start talking in a version of the protocol that the other side hasn't learnt yet.
 There are various mitigating strategies for this.
 We'll look at two now: **Backwards Compatibility** and **Forwards Compatibility**.

 ### Protocol Complexity